Eclectica, Granite Springs

-The paved path changed to bark chips and she felt her annoyance flare again.
-She hadn’t expected to need hiking boots in a bloody city park.
+The paved path changed to bark chips and her annoyance flared again.
+She shouldn’t need hiking gear in a bloody city park.

 “Is it much farther?” came the voice behind her.
 She smiled at the strain in it.
-He’d wear himself out with all that internal fighting, perhaps even before they got to the bench.
+He would wear himself down with all that internal fighting, perhaps even before they got to the bench.

-She whirled on him, sent more power into the spell, like pulling up on a choke chain.
-He cringed, dropped his gaze.
+She whirled on him, sent more power into the spell.
+Like pulling up on a choke chain.
+He flinched, dropped his gaze.

-Wood chips became half-frozen dirt and fallen leaves as the path wended its way closer to the stream.
+Chuckling, she walked on.
+Wood chips became half-frozen dirt and fallen leaves as the path wended closer to the stream.
 Creek, as it was called here.
-The sound of the rushing water drowned out any footfalls behind her, but she knew when he lost the battle and resumed following.
+Rushing water drowned out any sound from behind but she sensed when he lost his battle and resumed following.
 The spell allowed her a vague awareness of his location and, if she strengthened her hold, his intent.

-She rounded a bend, left the main path for a narrower one encroached upon by tall, dead grass and prickly shrubs.
-It ended at a small overlook with two benches.
-Bracketed by trees, they were utterly secluded.
+She rounded a bend and left the path for a thin, woodland track encroached upon by dead grasses and prickly shrubs.
+At its terminus was a small overlook with two benches.

-She knew which of the two he always chose.
+She knew which one he habitually chose.
 When he arrived, she moved to stand in front of it.
 Pointed to the other.

-“I prefer that one,” he said, and indicated the one she blocked.
+“I prefer that one.”
+He indicated the one she blocked.
 His gaze darted around hers.
 Held.